 The examination is quick and simple and is carried out at a local medical centre at no cost to the claimant.

-Each and every compensation claim will differ in some way and so we cannot give an exact answer as to how much you will be awarded should you decide to claim compensation following an accident that has left you with an elbow injury.
+Each and every compensation claim will differ in some way.
+So we cannot give an exact answer as to how much you will be awarded should you decide to claim compensation following an accident that has left you with an elbow injury.
 However, we can tell you some of the average payout amounts given for certain injuries so as to give you an idea of the amount you could possibly be eligible for.

 |Reason for Compensation||Typical Compensation Amount||Comments|

-By going with a pay by the hour solicitor, you are in a way gambling your finances as they will want paying regardless of the outcome of your case, and so you could potentially pay out an awful lot of money on legal fees without any compensation payout at all at the end, leaving you a lot worse off financially than what you were before.
+By going with a pay by the hour solicitor, you are in a way gambling your finances as they will want to pay regardless of the outcome of your case.
+So you could potentially pay out an awful lot of money on legal fees without any compensation payout at all at the end, leaving you a lot worse off financially than what you were before.
 With our No Win No Fee service, there is absolutely no gamble, if we are successful, we take a percentage out of the payout, if we are unsuccessful, we cover the legal fees ourselves.
-The only change to your financial situation if you were to use us, would be a positive one.
+If you were to use us, the only change to your financial situation would be a positive one.

-We are a professional, hard-working team that strive to complete a successful case as quickly and as efficiently as we can as we understand that you are no doubt under stress and suffering from your injury.
-We are very hands on with the claim so that you need not be too involved and instead you can concentrate on your recovery.
-We will keep you informed though every step of the way so there is no need for you to worry.
+We are a professional, hard-working team that strives to complete a successful case as quickly and as efficiently as possible as we understand that you are no doubt under stress and suffering from your injury.
+We are very hands-on with the claim so that you need not be too involved, and instead, you can concentrate on your recovery.
+We will keep you informed through every step of the way, so there is no need for you to worry.